opconWizard/opcon-docs/docs/objects/using-properties.md

 |MySpecialProperty|[[MySpecialProperty]] -or- [[OI.MySpecialProperty]]|

 :::tip Example
-This example shows the definition and use of a user-defined OpCon/xps Instance property.
+This example shows the definition and use of a user-defined OpCon Instance property.

 **Scenario**: For every working day, the Accounting schedule runs and has a job named ProcessCreditTransactions which is built On Hold.
 The Accounting schedule is built for multiple days, but it must run on each day and complete before the next day can begin processing.
 An external process must execute before ProcessCreditTransactions can be released.
 That external process could occur any time between 10:00 PM and 4:00 AM each day.

-- Because ProcessCreditTransactions must be released on the correct date, on the Administration screen for Global Properties, the administrator creates an OpCon/xps Instance property named ProcessingDate and sets the initial value to the current date.
+- Because ProcessCreditTransactions must be released on the correct date, on the Administration screen for Global Properties, the administrator creates an OpCon Instance property named ProcessingDate and sets the initial value to the current date.
 - On the Administration screen for Schedule Master, the administrator marks the checkbox to Conflict with Other Days for the Accounting schedule.
 This setting will ensure that the Accounting schedule will only process one day at a time.
 - On the Accounting schedule, the administrator creates a Null job with an OpCon event to set the value of the ProcessingDate property to the Schedule Date as soon as the Accounting schedule begins processing.